 2. ProProfs Survey Maker

 If you need more than surveys to conduct user research, ProProfs Survey Maker is your tool.
-It’s another user research software that uses surveys, quizzes, feedback forms, and polls to gauge user experience.
+It’s another user experience survey tool that uses surveys, quizzes, feedback forms, and polls to gauge user experience.
 The platform has one of the best reporting sections among feedback tools.
 You can create presentation-ready reports in real-time and reduce manual data analysis.

 Choose for: Polls, surveys, forms, quizzes, feedback sidebar